 “Nevertheless I tell you the truth.
 It is to your advantage that I go away; for if I do not go away, the helper [the spirit of truth] will not come to you…”-John 16:7a

-Moses broke the first Tablets at the same time he destroyed the Golden Calf.
-Yeshua embodied G-D’s Torah as the “Word made flesh,” who was broken at his first coming and will return again.
+Moses broke the first Tablets at the exact same time he destroyed the Golden Calf.
+Yeshua embodied G-D’s Torah as the “Word made flesh,” who was broken at his first coming and will descend again like the second set of Tablets.
 Just as Moses made the people drink the smashed golden calf, Yeshua told his disciples to eat the Passover matzah and drink the wine in remembrance of his broken body and shed blood.
 Paul says that those who do not eat the Passover properly, “without discerning the body,” bring judgment against themselves,

 “For I received from the Lord what I also handed on to you, that the Lord Yeshua on the night [of Passover] when he was betrayed took bread, and when he had given thanks, he broke it and said, “This is my body that is for you.
 Do this in remembrance of me.”
 In the same way he took the cup after supper, saying, “This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me.”
 For as often as you eat this bread and drink the cup [of Passover], you proclaim the Lord’s death until he comes.
 Whoever, therefore, eats the bread or drinks the cup of the Lord in an unworthy manner will be answerable for the body and blood of the Lord.
 Examine yourselves, and only then eat of the bread and drink of the cup.
 For all who eat and drink without discerning the body, eat and drink judgment against themselves.
 For this reason many of you are weak and ill, and some have died.”-1 Corinthians 11:23-30